 - Uses SSL and TSL security protocols for the security of the online application.

-- It provides a large number of code examples to show how to integrate API on each application.
+- It provides a large number of code examples to show how to integrate API into each application.

-Open-source IoT operating systems are giving us a platform to check the functionality of IoT products in an easy manner.
-Those IoT operating system mentioned above is mostly open-source and comes free of charges.
-We hope that the modern IoT Operating System with all features will accelerate the changes in technology and bring some innovative IoT Trends which ultimately will shape our near future.
+Open-source IoT operating systems give us a platform to check the functionality of IoT products in an easy manner.
+The IoT operating system mentioned above is mostly open-source and comes free of charge.

-Saying that all, let us know if we missed any important topic or any important IoT operating system to cover.
-Please take some time and write your opinion on the comment box below about this article.
+Saying that, let us know if we missed any important topic or any important IoT operating system to cover.
+Please take some time to write your opinion about this article’s comment box below.
 Besides, don’t forget to share on social media if you like this article.